walb-linux/walb-tools/doc/server-config.md

 # Server processes configuration

-Each server process need a port (`PORT`) to listen TCP/IP connections, and a directory (`BASE_DIR`) to store metadata and temporary/persistent data.
+Each server process requires a port (`PORT`) to listen TCP/IP connections, and a directory (`BASE_DIR`) to store metadata and temporary/persistent data.
 Identifier `ID` is optional but useful to identify servers.
 Log output path `LOG_PATH` is also useful.

-For storage servers,
-the primary archive server information must be specified.
+Storage servers requires information of the primary archive server.
 Proxy list must be also specified.
-Let `HOST_INFO` be IP address and port concatinated by colon `:` like '192.168.1.1:10000'.
+Let `HOST_INFO` formatted string be IP address and port concatinated by colon `:` like `192.168.1.1:10000`.
-Let `PRIMARY_ARCHIVE_INFO` be a `HOST_INFO` for the primary archive server.
+Let `PRIMARY_ARCHIVE_INFO` be a `HOST_INFO` string for the primary archive server.
-Let `PROXY_INFO_LIST` be `HOST_INFO` list separated by comma `,` to specify proxy servers.
+Let `PROXY_INFO_LIST` be a list of `HOST_INFO` strings separated by comma `,` to specify proxy servers like `192.168.1.2:10000,192.168.1.3:10000`.

-For archive servers, LVM volume group `VG` is required for each archive.
+Each archive server requires a LVM volume group (`VG`).
-The volume group must exists, and servers will create logical volumes and snapshots in the volume group.
+The volume group must exists.
+Archive servers will create logical volumes and snapshots in their volume group.

+**TODO**: support dm-thinp.

 The following is typical command-line options for each kind of servers:
 ```